Learn how to sleep after a hair transplant. The best positions, comfort tips, and guidelines for optimal recovery and graft survival.

 2. Mastering the Right Sleeping Position

-Crown Area Transplant?
-Keep your head positioned at the very edge of your pillow to avoid contact with the grafts.
-Hairline Transplant?
-You might need to experiment with angles to avoid pressure on the newly implanted area.
+Not all hair transplants are the same, so your sleeping position should be tailored accordingly.
+If you had a crown area transplant, keep your head positioned at the very edge of your pillow to avoid contact with the grafts.
+For a hairline transplant, experiment with angles to avoid pressure on the newly implanted area.
 No matter what, sleeping on your back is your safest bet.

 Common Concern: What if I accidentally turn in my sleep?
 Try placing extra pillows around you to prevent movement or sleeping in a recliner for the first few nights.